 Megan Potts suggests four supportive things to say to new mothers with anxiety.

-Life as a mum can be riddled with ups and downs - whether due to postnatal depression or the general stresses of raising a child.
-I’ve had to get better at monitoring my mental health - and very quickly!
-I’ve also faced my fair share of the all-too-common "mummy guilt."
+Life as a mom has its ups and downs - whether due to postnatal depression or the general stresses of raising a child.
+I've had to get better at monitoring my mental health - and very quickly!
+I've also faced my fair share of the all-too-common "mommy guilt."

 When my daughter was four months old, I suffered a severe breakdown.
-A year has passed since then, and I’ve had the privilege of speaking to some of the people who pulled together to keep me safe when I was in a mental health crisis.
-I’ve even talked to one of the police officers who saw me at my absolute lowest point.
+A year has passed since then, and I've spoken to some of the people who kept me safe when I was in a mental health crisis.
+I've even talked to one of the police officers who saw me at my lowest point.

 It was an emotional conversation, and the officer said some things I needed to hear.

 I've decided to share some of those things, hoping they reach a parent who needs them today.